labsyspharm/ashlar/docs/methodology/index.md

 # ASHLAR: Alignment by Simultaneous Harmonization of Layer/Adjacency Registration

+For detailed instructions on how to install ASHLAR, see [installation](https://hxu-hms.github.io/ashlar/methodology/installation.html).

-## Whole-slide microscopy image stitching and registration in Python
+## Stitch & register whole-slide microscopy images in Python

 **Ashlar** performs fast, high-quality stitching of microscopy images.
 It also co-registers multiple rounds of cyclic imaging for methods such as CyCIF and